Trilbyana: Trilby Boom

 Harper's Weekly purchased the full rights to the book, allowing them to pay royalties to the author and receive a larger profit.
 In 1895 a second edition of the novel was published, one with large reproductions of paper sketches created by du Maurier.
 The images were so popular an exhibition was held to display them.
-According to Joseph Benson Gilder's Trilbyana the drawings were originally purchased to recreated for the book then placed on exhibition.
-Benson Gilder noted in his review of the fad includes a short interview regarding the value of the drawings in the novel.
+According to Joseph Benson Gilder's Trilbyana, the drawings were originally purchased to be recreated for the book then placed on exhibition.
+Benson Gilder, in his review of the fad, includes a short interview regarding the value of the drawings in the novel.
 The drawings were valued at about $50 apiece.
 The total set of drawings was $6,000.

 The popularity of the pictures and the story resulted in many companies reproducing of the images to create new projects, causing Harpers Weekly to fight many cases about copyright infringement.

 Trilby in theater

 One of the most popular uses of Trilby was in theater.
 Many different playhouses and troupes put on plays about Trilby, including reproductions of the novel and satire.